Chivier/Chivier/README.md

 (Daily commit is gennerated by Obsidian Daily, I use Obsidian to keep diary.)

-(BTW, Javascript in the statistic above is part of codes in Obsidian Plugins.)
+(BTW, Javascript on the statistics above is part of codes in Obsidian Plugins.)